Our skilled team of bladder cancer experts delivers the highest-quality care with compassion.

 Bladder biopsy: A procedure that involves removing the tumor and staging the disease with a team of dedicated genitourinary pathologists.

 CT and MRI scans: Imaging tests that allow doctors to see inside the bladder and surrounding organs to check for cancerous tumors.

 Cystoscopy: A procedure that helps doctors examine the lining of the bladder and the lower urinary tract.

 Urinalysis: A urine-based lab test that detects blood and cancer cells.

-Our Genitourinary Cancer Genetic Risk Assessment Program evaluates the potential genetic causes that increase bladder cancer risk in individuals and can be passed on to offspring.
+Our Genitourinary Cancer Genetic Risk Assessment Program evaluates for germline mutations which may increase bladder cancer risk in individuals and can be passed on to offspring.
 Knowing about a specific genetic risk can more precisely tailor a treatment plan that is optimal for you.
 Learn more about the cancer genetics program at UCLA Health.
 We also test tumor tissue for somatic mutations which can influence the type of treatment you may receive.

 Finding a supportive community helps ease the burden of cancer.
 Count on the Simms/Mann-UCLA Center for Integrative Oncology .
 We provide numerous resources to help cancer patients cope, including trainings and workshops from mind-body healing to stress management strategies.

 There are several types of bladder cancer, along with subtypes:

 Urothelial cell carcinoma: The most common form of bladder cancer.
 It originates in the urothelial cells, which line the inside of the bladder.
 It may also be called transitional cell carcinoma.

 Adenocarcinoma: A rare but aggressive type of bladder cancer that starts in glandular cells of the bladder’s inner lining.